olooney/oranlooney.com/content/post/genji-ko.md

     I = \\{ 1, 2, 3, 4, 5 \\}
 \\]

-Each group of a genji-ko solution is a *subset* of $I$.
-Furthermore, since the genji-ko pattern consists of subsets of $I$ in no particular order, we can model it as a set too - a set containing other sets.
+Each group of a genji-kō solution is a *subset* of $I$.
+Furthermore, since the genji-kō pattern consists of subsets of $I$ in no particular order, we can model it as a set too - a set containing other sets.

-For example, we could write the 9th genji-ko Sakaki (賢木) as
+For example, we could write the 9th genji-kō Sakaki (賢木) as

 \\[
     G\_9 = \\{ \\{1, 2, 3\\}, \\{4, 5\\} \\}
 \\]

-More generally, each genji-ko is given as
+More generally, each genji-kō is given as

 \\[
     G = \\{ S\_1, S\_2, \dots, S\_k \\}